Dentist in Columbia, MD

 Eating & Drinking

 Drinking plenty of fluids is essential.
 Do not suck through a straw as this will promote bleeding.
 Eating soft nutritious food is encouraged as soon as the bleeding has stopped and for the first few days after surgery.

 Brushing & Rinsing

-For the first 24 hours, do not brush or rinse your teeth as this may disrupt healing.
+For the first 24 hours, do not brush your teeth or rinse your mouth as this may disrupt healing.
 After 24 hours, gentle brushing with a soft toothbrush is encouraged but avoid the extraction site.
 Avoid brushing sutures, if placed.
 You may use a warm salt-water rinse (1/2 tsp salt mixed with 8 0z. of warm water 3-4 times per day after the first 24 hours to help soothe the discomfort.
 Do not spit for 48 hours after surgery.